flet-dev/website/docs/tutorials/python-calculator.md

         self.result.value = "0"
 ```

-With similar approach, specify `on_click` event and `data` property for each button and add expected action to the `button_clicked` event handler depending on `e.control.data` value.
+With similar approach, `button_click` method will handle different calculator actions depending on `data` property for each button.
 Copy the entire code for this step from [here](https://github.com/flet-dev/examples/blob/main/python/tutorials/calc/calc.py).

 Run the app and see it in the action:
 <img src="/img/docs/calc-tutorial/calc-app.gif" className="screenshot-40" />